ga4gh-beacon/beacon-v2/docs/FAQ.md

     representations and will be adopted by Beacon v2.n after reaching a release state.

-?? faq "Does the Beacon protocol support Boolean expressions?"
+?? faq "Does the Beacon protocol support Boolean expressions?<a id="boolean-logic"> </a>"

 !!!
 Note "Boolean Logic Between Filtering Terms"